francosbenitez/psievidencia.com/README.md

 # Psievidencia
-This project takes data from a Google Spreadsheet/Google Forms.
-Based on it, the application organizes and visualizes them.
+- Built a frontend web application using data provided by a Google Spreadsheet/Google Forms.

 ## Code and Resources Used
 - **Main Technologies:** React, Tailwind.